keras-team/keras/docs/templates/getting-started/faq.md

 You can do batch training using `model.train_on_batch(X, y)` and `model.test_on_batch(X, y)`.
 See the [models documentation](/models/sequential).

-Alternatively, you can write a generator that yields batches of training data and use the method `model.fit_generator(data_generator, samples_per_epoch, epochs)`.
+Alternatively, you can write a generator that yields batches of training data and use the method `model.fit_generator(data_generator, steps_per_epoch, epochs)`.

 You can see batch training in action in our [CIFAR10 example](https://github.com/fchollet/keras/blob/master/examples/cifar10_cnn.py).